 Take, for example, the electromagnetic field.
 Suppose some measurements were made in an inertial lab frame, and it was determined to have components Aa (up to a choice of gauge).
-Now, we know from other considerations that Aa is a four-vector.
-That means, it transforms between inertial frames just as do (dt, dx, dy, dz).
-In the language of tensors (where repeated up and down indices are summed over), we can say that from one inertial frame (t x y z) to another (t' x' y' z'), the Aa transforms like
+Now, we know from other considerations that Aa are the components of a four-vector.
+That means they transform between inertial frames just as do (dt, dx, dy, dz).
+In the language of tensors (where repeated up and down indices are summed over), we can say that from one inertial frame (t x y z) to another (t' x' y' z'), the Aa transform like

-Suppose we are in a noninertial frame, and wish to know what values the field will take on for us.
+Suppose we are in a noninertial frame, and wish to know what values the field will take for us.
 The clock postulate tells us that the field in our frame, Aa'', will be identical to the field measured by our MCIF, Aa'.
-But that frame is inertial, so we know how to calculate Aa': it's just given by equation (1) above.
-Next step: how can we relate our coordinates to the way that Aa transforms?
+But that frame is inertial, so we know how to calculate the Aa': these are just given by equation (1) above.
+Next step: how can we relate our coordinates to the way in which the Aa transform?
 After all, the MCIF always exists, but it's just a tool; we don't want to consider it explicitly.

 Again, we make use of the clock postulate.
 It says that our measurements of distance and time are unaffected by any pseudo forces we feel, so that they are identical to those of our MCIF: